GatherPress/gatherpress-demo-data/README.md

 I was not able to run a WordPress playground using any of the existing URLs of zipped plugin versions.

-While the playground docs suggest to use raw.githubusercontent.com for such purposes, I was not able to find a working, not 404, URL structure.
+While the playground docs suggest to use raw.githubusercontent.com for CORS reasons, I was not able to find a working, *non 404*, URL structure.

-I tried :
+I tried and failed, with:

 - https://raw.githubusercontent.com/GatherPress/gatherpress/archive/refs/tags/0.28.0.zip
 - https://raw.githubusercontent.com/GatherPress/gatherpress/releases/download/0.28.0/gatherpress.zip

-So I created that repo, which houses the zip file of the current version of GatherPress, as well as the blueprint.json files to create demo-data and to run a demo using that data.
+So I created [this repo](https://github.com/carstingaxion/gatherpress-demo-data), which houses the zip file of the current version of *GatherPress*, as well as the `blueprint.json` files to create demo-data and to run a demo using that data.

 # Ressources